-As you turn into World Showcase, the Pyramid sits high on the skyline.
+As you enter World Showcase past Test Track and near the Odyssey pavilion, the Pyramid of the Mexico pavilion creates an impressive skyline.
 It is modeled after an Aztec Temple of Quetzalcoatl (the god of life) at Teotihuacan.
 Quetzalcoatl is represented by large serpent heads along the entrance stairs.

 - Papel picado, sugar skulls and paper sculptures

 - Pre-Hispanic art pieces on loan from various museums that showcase the early history of this celebration

 - Four featured pieces of modern artwork — along with details about the artists’ unique processes and inspiration

 Among the featured artwork is a dramatic sculpture group with the centerpiece of the gallery: Bridal Couple.
 The sculptures were created by a father and son in Mexico City whose family has been hand-making this type of celebratory art for more than 300 years.

 There is also a new addition to the Mexican Folk Art Gallery.
 The new Mirror de los Muertos allows you to turn yourself into a “Day of the Dead” skeleton-like creature, just like those featured in Coco.

 “Gran Fiesta Tour Starring the Three Caballeros!” opened April 6, 2007; replacing El Rio del Tiempo.
 Gentle boat ride remains the same but with a new storyline and film featuring Donald Duck, José Carioca (the parrot), and Panchito (the Mexican charro rooster) from the 1944 Disney film “The Three Caballeros.”